 A commonly used approach is therefore to do progressive alignment [Feng and Doolittle, 1987] where multiple alignments are built through the successive construction of pairwise alignments.
-These algorithms provide a good compromise between time spent and the quality of the resulting alignment contribute later in the process.
+These algorithms provide a good compromise between time spent and the quality of the resulting alignment

+The method has the inherent drawback that once two sequences are aligned, there is no way of changing their relative alignment based on the information that additional sequences may contribute later in the process.
 It is therefore important to make the best possible alignments early in the procedure, to avoid accumulating errors.
 To accomplish this, a tree of the sequences is usually constructed to guide the progressive alignment algorithm.
 And to overcome the problem of a time consuming tree construction step, we are using word matching, a method that group sequences in a very efficient way, saving much time, without reducing the resulting alignment accuracy significantly.